Cristian Arrieta: North America

-During the 2009 season, Arrieta enjoyed another career high season.
-He concluded the season with 10 goals and five assists, which placed him in fourth in goals.
-He helped lead the club back to the playoffs with a third-place finish, and for the second consecutive year he earned an All-League selection.
-On October 15, 2009, Arrieta was once again awarded the Defender of the Year award, becoming the third player in USL history to win the award twice in a row.
-On the same night he earned the Most Valuable Player award, thus becoming only the second defender to earn the honor, with Marcelo Balboa being the first in 1988.
+During the 2009 season, Arrieta scored 10 goals and made five assists, finishing fourth in the league's scoring rankings.
+The Islanders returned to the playoffs after finishing third.
+For the second consecutive year, Arrieta became an All-League selection.
+On October 15, 2009, Arrieta was named Defender of the Year for the second consecutive season.
+He also received the Most Valuable Player award, becoming the second defender to do so after Marcelo Balboa in 1988.

 Arrieta signed with Major League Soccer club Philadelphia Union on April 5, 2010.
-He was waived by Philadelphia on February 8, 2011.
+Philadelphia waived him on February 8, 2011.
 He signed with Fort Lauderdale Strikers of the North American Soccer League on March 31, 2011.
-Arrieta was let go by the club at the end of the season.
+Arrieta was released by the club at the end of the season.

 International career

-Arrieta was called up to the Puerto Rico national team in September 2010.
-As a United States citizen he is eligible to the team after residing in the Commonwealth for two years while playing with the Puerto Rico Islanders.
-He got his first cap in a 2010 Caribbean Championship qualification stage match against Anguilla on October 2, 2010, and scored his first goal in the same competition against Saint Martin two days later.
+Arrieta played for the Puerto Rico national team in September 2010.
+As a United States citizen, Arrieta was eligible to represent Puerto Rico, which fields its own national team in international competitions.
+He met residency requirements while playing for the Puerto Rico Islanders.
+He earned his first cap in a 2010 Caribbean Cup qualification stage match against Anguilla on October 2, 2010, and scored his first goal in the same competition against Saint Martin on 4 October 2010.